scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

                  version: "3.4.1"
              ```

-1. Deploy the Scalar product using the Helm Chart with the above custom values file.
+1. Deploy the Scalar products using the Helm Chart with the above custom values files.
    * Examples
        * Scalar DB
          ```console